josh--newman/savings/README.md

 - See previous month's details
 - Input budget details and see what you're overspending on
 - Authentication
+- Savings projection (how you will have given current trend)

 ## Tech stack
 - React Native